 - Ventilation and exhaust systems

-(b) Plans and Specifications

-Any application for the first construction certificate shall be accompanied by plans and specification demonstrating compliance with the Food Act and Regulations, and relevant Australian Standards.

-(c) Mechanical Ventilation
+(b) Mechanical Ventilation

 Installation of any mechanical ventilation system(s) shall comply with the provisions of Part 2 of the Australian Standard AS1668.

-(d) Partition Wall Construction
+(c) Partition Wall Construction

 Any partition wall (that do not extend to the ceiling), sills or other ledges located within food preparation areas shall be splayed on top at an angle of 45 degrees to prevent storage of articles and reveal build-up of food waste, dirt, grease or other visible matter.

-(e) Waste Traps
+(d) Waste Traps

 Any bucket traps, grease traps and associated sewer connections shall be installed in accordance with the requirements of Hunter Water Corporation.